Paul Beck Memorial Scholarship

 Applications must include a one page letter describing how this scholarship will help further your educational needs.

 Applications must include a letter of support from a UNO faculty member.
 This letter must be sent directly to the Faculty Senate office by the faculty member.

-No application will be considered unless all documents listed above are on file in the Faculty Senate office by April 8 , 2016.
+No application will be considered unless all documents listed above are on file in the Faculty Senate office by the deadline.

 Only one application/category per student is permitted.

 Selection is based on scholarship, service to the community and/or university, and degree of need.
-Scholarship decisions will be made by the University of Nebraska Faculty Senate Committee on Educational Resources and Services by the end of April 2017.
-Scholarship recipients will be notified in writing by the Faculty Senate President in May 2017.
+Scholarship decisions will be made by the University of Nebraska Faculty Senate Committee on Educational Resources and Services by the end of April.
+Scholarship recipients will be notified in writing by the Faculty Senate President.

-Undergraduate students must be UNO seniors during the term of the award.
+Applicants must be full time during the terms of the award.

-Full-time undergraduate students must take at least 12 hours at UNO during the term of the award.
+- Undergraduate applicants must be UNO seniors during the term of the award.

 Both resident and non-resident UNO students may apply.